Operational interpretation of the vacuum and process matrices for identical particles: Abstract

 \section{Abstract}

 This work overviews the single-particle two-way communication protocol recently introduced by del Santo and Daki\'c (dSD), and analyses it using the process matrix formalism.
 We give a detailed account of the importance and the operational meaning of the interaction of an agent with the vacuum --- in particular its role in the process matrix description.
+Our analysis shows that the interaction with the vacuum should be treated as an operation, on equal footing with all other interactions.
 This raises the issue of counting such operations in an operational manner.
-Motivated by this analysis, we extend the process matrix formalism to Fock space using the framework of second quantisation, in order to characterise protocols with an indefinite number of identical particles.
+Motivated by this analysis, we apply the process matrix formalism to capped Fock spaces using the framework of second quantisation, in order to characterise protocols with an indefinite number of identical particles.